 Sophia recently made a guest appearance on the main stage at the Royal Albert Hall and spoke on behalf of NAS about her life as an opera singer with autism.

-Sophia is delighted to have recently been made an Ambassador
+Sophia is proud to have been made Ambassador for Autism Wessex in 2017 along with Harry Redknapp.

 People with Autism Can be Role Models Too.